chicken-teriyaki-cup-rice/2fast2macropad/README.md

 If you didn't see it, well, that's part of the problem isn't it?
 Per client, you have click at least 3 times and scroll just to use the most common prompts.
 It is a practical impossibility when 4 chats pop out at the same time.

-https://greatvaluemacropad.netlify.app/ is my macropad.
+https://2fast2macropad.netlify.app/ is my personal macropad.
 It has 4 options which cover 90% (I use it everyday) of all chats.

 ![test session w friend](https://user-images.githubusercontent.com/91502105/200043517-aa71898c-d0d7-428e-b226-25164ca5def7.gif)